 INSERT INTO usert (first_name, last_name) VALUES ('Emma', 'Goldman'), ('Ada', 'Lovelace'), ('John', 'Doe');

 Sometimes we want to insert a row that could be already there.
-In this context, “already there” means that trying to insert it violated a
+In this context, “already there” means that trying to insert it will violate a

-UNIQUE constraint.
+UNIQUE constraint or the primary key uniqueness.
 If the row is already there, depending on the situation, we may want to:

 - Receive an error/warning and insert nothing;